joanafonsogomes/joanafonsogomes/README.md

-### Hi there, it's Joana Afonso Gomes! 👋
+### Hi there, it's Joana Afonso Gomes! :wave:

-I'm a Software Engineering student from Portugal. 🇵🇹
+I'm a Software Engineering student from Portugal.

-See more about me on my [homepage. 🏠](https://joanafonsogomes.github.io/home/)
+See more about me on my [homepage.](https://joanafonsogomes.github.io/home/) :house: